triorph/dotfiles/config/nvim/README.md

 - which-key to see what options are available after you press your leader
 - bufferline shows your buffers like they are tabs at the top of the screen
 - lualine for a basic status line at the bottom of the screen
-- nvim-compe for command line completion (still working on getting keymappings right for this)
+- COQ for fast autocomplete
+- CHAD for a filetree if wanted (rarely used)
+- lightspeed for character based movement
 - kommentary to handle toggling comments in code (still working on getting keymappings right for this)
 - Treesitter for correct tagging of words for colour schemes and code completeness
 - IndentBlankLine for better viewing your indentation